CARTAvis/manual_source/source/functionalities_gui.rst

 The frame rate spin box controls the *desired* frame per second (fps).
 The *actual* frame rate depends on image size and internet condition.

 .. note::
-   More animator features, such as playback modes (backward, bouncing), and playback step, etc. will be available in future releases.
+   Step for animation playback will be added in future releases.
+Currently the step is unity.

 Region of interest
 ------------------
-As of v1.2, CARTA supports the following region types:
+As of v1.3, CARTA supports the following region types:

 * rectangle (rotatable)
 * ellipse (rotatable)